woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli/index.rst

 Last thing we are missing are the subcommands, we said we were gonna cover :code:`add`, :code:`commit`, and :code:`push`.
 Each one will have a unique sub-argument (just as an example).
 Also, each one will use a class that we are gonna implement later.
-So no output for now.
+So no output example for now.

 Some extras: